KathleenX7/ULHacks2021-TASL/README.md

 None of our team members had knowledge regarding the use of web cookies, so it had to be learned during the hackathon.
 It was a challenge to set up the cookies on the web page and read from them.
 Some of our images were (and still are) blurry due to how quickly we had to put this together.

 ## Accomplishments that we're proud of
-Our mascot’s name took a great deal of debating and brainstorming, so we are quite proud of the name we ended up creating, which has three different meanings; TASL is an acronym for Teaching American Sign Language, as a scholarly octopus mascot, Tassel wears a tassel on its cap, and Tassel additionally shares a name with TASL as a homonym.
+Our mascot’s name took a great deal of debating and brainstorming, so we are quite proud of the name we ended up creating, which has three different meanings.
+Firstly, TASL is an acronym for Teaching American Sign Language.
+Secondly, as a scholarly octopus mascot, Tassel wears a tassel on its cap.
+Tassel additionally shares a name with TASL as a homonym.
 We put in 85 questions!
 We’re also very proud of the graphics; they’re smooth and look nice (blurry images aside).

 ## What we learned
 We learned how to use express cookies, how to use an external style sheet for CSS, that [Google Slides](https://docs.google.com/presentation) is actually a really good planning platform.
 The most important thing we learned during this hack was ASL.